Saxo Bank: 2010s

-On 17 September 2010, Saxo Bank announced its plan to invest DKK 59 million in Brørup Sparekasse, a small Danish savings bank established in 1897 with seven branches.
-Following the investment, the bank was renamed Saxo Privatbank and began offering core banking services in Denmark.
-Brørup Sparekasse had faced significant financial difficulties in 2008 and 2009, primarily due to failed investments in unlisted bonds, which resulted in a pre-tax loss of DKK 74 million in 2009.
-Saxo Bank also committed to providing an additional capital contribution of at least DKK 150 million, contingent on the successful transformation of Brørup Sparekasse into a joint-stock company.
+On 17 September 2010, Saxo Bank announced a DKK 59 million investment in Brørup Sparekasse, a small Danish savings bank established in 1897 with seven branches.
+After the investment, the bank was renamed Saxo Privatbank and began offering core banking services in Denmark.
+Brørup Sparekasse had faced financial difficulties in 2008 and 2009, mainly because of failed investments in unlisted bonds, and reported a pre-tax loss of DKK 74 million in 2009.
+Saxo Bank also committed to provide at least DKK 150 million in additional capital, contingent on the successful conversion of Brørup Sparekasse into a joint-stock company.
 Saxo Bank became the majority shareholder, holding 98.6% of the shares in the restructured institution.
 Saxo Privatbank operated branches in several Danish cities, including Brørup, Esbjerg, Fredericia, Hellerup, Kolding, Odense, Vejle and Århus.
 In April 2018, Alm.
 Brand Bank acquired Saxo Privatbank for DKK 360 million (~$60 million).

-In January 2014, Saxo Bank introduced a beta version of a revised TradingFloor.com, repositioning a community portal as a multi-asset social trading platform that encouraged users to share information, tips, and strategies openly.
-According to the bank's founders, the platform aimed to improve accessibility to financial trading and serve those uninterested in direct interaction with bank representatives.
+In January 2014, Saxo Bank introduced a beta version of a revised TradingFloor.com, changing the community portal into a multi-asset social trading platform where users could share information, tips and strategies.
+According to the bank's founders, the platform was intended to make financial trading more accessible and serve users who did not want direct interaction with bank representatives.